Get

 Final Thoughts

-Cedarwood oil has been known to kill fleas and is one of the few non-toxic to cats essential oils out there.
-When using it, you still need to be careful, though.
-And before using any product or oils on your pet, always speak with your vet first to ensure you’re going about using the oil in the safest way possible!
+Cedarwood oil has been known to kill fleas and is one of the few essential oils that are safe to use around cats, if properly diluted and applied appropriately.
+However, you still need to be careful when using it.
+Before using any product or oils around your pet, always speak with your vet first to ensure you’re using the oil in the safest way possible, or purchase some of the veterinary-approved products!
+Be mindful that there are a lot of commercial products out there, and not all of them are safe for your kitty.

 Featured Image Credit: Madeleine Steinbach, Shutterstock